What are NoSQL databases?

 In-memory: Gaming and ad-tech applications have use cases such as leaderboards, session stores, and real-time analytics that require microsecond response times and can have large spikes in traffic coming at any time.
 Amazon MemoryDB for Redis is a Redis-compatible, durable, in-memory database service that delivers microsecond read latency, single-digit millisecond write latency, and Multi-AZ durability.
 MemoryDB is purpose-built to deliver ultra-fast performance and durability so you can use it as your primary database for modern, microservices applications.
 Amazon ElastiCache is a fully managed, in-memory caching service compatible with both Redis and Memcached, to serve low-latency, high-throughput workloads.
 Customers like Tinder, who require real-time response from their applications, rely on in-memory data stores rather than disk-based data stores.
 Amazon DynamoDB Accelerator (DAX) is another example of a purpose-built data store.
 DAX makes DynamoDB reads an order of magnitude faster.

 Search: Many applications output logs to help developers troubleshoot issues.
-Amazon Elasticsearch Service (Amazon ES) is purpose built for providing near-real-time visualizations and analytics of machine-generated data by indexing, aggregating, and searching semistructured logs and metrics.
-Amazon ES also is a powerful, high-performance search engine for full-text search use cases.
-Expedia is using more than 150 Amazon ES domains, 30 TB of data, and 30 billion documents for a variety of mission-critical use cases, ranging from operational monitoring and troubleshooting to distributed application stack tracing and pricing optimization.
+Amazon OpenSearch Service is purpose-built for providing near-real-time visualizations and analytics of machine-generated data by indexing, aggregating, and searching semistructured logs and metrics.
+Amazon OpenSearch Service is also a powerful, high-performance search engine for full-text search use cases.
+Expedia is using more than 150 Amazon OpenSearch Service domains, 30 TB of data, and 30 billion documents for a variety of mission-critical use cases, ranging from operational monitoring and troubleshooting to distributed application stack tracing and pricing optimization.

 SQL (relational) vs. NoSQL (nonrelational) databases